cogini/elixir-deploy-template/README.md

     [build-servers]
     elixir-deploy-template

-## Configure the target server
+## Configure the target server using Ansible

-Run Ansible to set up user accounts on the server:
+From the `ansible` dir, set up user accounts on the server:

 ```shell
 ansible-playbook -u root -v -l web-servers playbooks/manage-users.yml -D